img 4350 1

 Harman/Kardon PM665

 I spent considerable time servicing these controls.
-Note, servicing does not just mean spraying contact cleaner.
+Note, that servicing does not just mean spraying contact cleaner.
 That won’t help with controls as badly contaminated as these.
 I use a multi-step service procedure that brings controls like these back to perfect in most cases.

 A good moment to clean the front panel and knobs.
 I know, I need to clean my work area…